nifty10m/DevSquad/_posts/2019-07-19-beanstalk-docker.md

 * An executable Jar-File which launches your Application (e.g. a Spring-Boot-Application)

 # Create a Dockerfile of your Application
-We thought it would be a good idea to start with JDK-11 due to the fact, that there are several good Base-Docker-Images available.
+We thought it would be a good idea to start with JDK-11 due to the fact, this is a long time release and there are several base images available.

 ```$xslt
 FROM openjdk:11-alpine